 Public power utilities, together with the entire electric utility industry, take very seriously their responsibility to maintain grid security and reliability.
 Federal agencies should harmonize new requirements with existing electric sector reporting rules so that the requirements are not merely duplicative.
 We support continued funding for grants for small utilities to harden cyber and physical vulnerabilities.

 Distributed Energy Resources

 All customers should pay their fair share of the costs of keeping the grid operating safely and reliably.
-Oppose attempts to nationalize rate design and distribution-related matters that have traditionally been governed by state and local laws.
+Rate structures should be designed to reflect costs and assure that those who benefit from the grid are sharing the costs associated with building and maintaining it.
+We oppose attempts to federalize rate design and distribution-related matters that have traditionally been governed by state and local laws.

 NC customers and communities benefit greatly from reliable and affordable nuclear energy.
 Policy should support or enhance existing nuclear power generation as well as provide the financial and regulatory environment necessary to develop new nuclear technologies.
 We support a federal Nuclear Production Tax Credit to stabilize existing plants and encourage advanced nuclear technologies.
 Likewise, we must advocate for interim and long-term storage solutions for spent nuclear fuel.

 As utilities nationwide rapidly shift away from centralized generation to alternative resources, including renewables and battery storage, we must ensure that changes are strategically timed to not overload the grid.
 Industry and regulators must keep a close eye on resource adequacy and coordinate on deployment and operations of resources.